SQream/sqream_docs/data_ingestion/sqloader.rst

    * - ``autoCreateNewNullableColumn``
      - Optional
      - ``false``
      - Allows adding new columns to an INC load automatically, if the source table has new columns.
-If during an INC load, new columns exist in the source table : when the parameter is set to false - there will be a warning and the load would fail. if the arameter is set to true, then the new columns will be added to the target table as well.
+If during an INC load, new columns exist in the source table.
+	   When the parameter is set to false - there will be a warning and the load would fail.
+	   When the parameter is set to true, then the new columns will be added to the target table as well.

 .. _load_type_name: